reVISION Design + Build

 The most common budgeting mistake condo owners make is pricing their renovation based on per-square-foot averages they find online.
 Those numbers are almost always misleading.
 A $200/sqft average doesn’t mean much when your specific project involves moving plumbing, upgrading electrical to current code, and custom cabinetry.

 Once your scope is defined, a design-build firm can give you a more accurate cost range before you commit to a full design.
-At reVISION, we use a pre-construction phase specifically for this: we assess your unit, review strata requirements, identify any structural or building-system constraints, and give you a realistic budget range before design work begins.
+At reVISION, we use a pre-construction advisory phase specifically for this: we assess your unit, review strata requirements, identify any structural or building-system constraints, and give you a realistic budget range before design work begins.
+For projects over $60,000, the advisory fee is $3,500, credited toward your project if you proceed.
 This avoids the common trap of designing something you can’t afford to build.

 If you’re at the stage where you know you want to renovate but aren’t sure what it will cost for your specific unit, the next step is a consultation with a contractor who understands condo work.